Conchylicultor/DeepQA/README.md

     Q: Do you prefer football or soccer ?
     A: Whiskey.

-It also seems to overfit as sometimes he will just pop out sentences from its training set unrelated to the question.
+It also seems to overfit as sometimes it will just pop out sentences from its training set unrelated to the question.
 Adding some dropout should reduce the issue.

     Q: I play tennis.
 What do I play ?
     A: I'm going to get laid.

-    Q: What color is the sky?
+    Q: What color is the sky ?
     A: One of the deputies is everywhere.

 You can find a pre-trained model [here](https://drive.google.com/file/d/0Bw-phsNSkq23amlSZXVqcm5oVFU/view?usp=sharing).
 Don't expect spectacular results though.
 If you have a high-end GPU, you could try to increase the network parameters and train a better model.